bramptonsouthwest/lego-robotics/README.md

 ### BAS-00
 #### DRIVING BASE BUILD
-This module covers the basics of building a driving base for the robot, focusing on structural integrity, motor placement, and wheel configurations.
+This module covers the basics of building a LEGO driving base, focusing on structural integrity, motor placement, and wheel configurations.

 ### BAS-01
 #### PERIMETER FORWARD (FWD)